zhill/enterprise-docs/content/docs/installation/helm/gke/_index.md

   Normal  CREATE  14m   loadbalancer-controller  ip: 34.96.64.148
 ```

-TThe output above shows that an Load Balancer has been created.
+The output above shows that an Load Balancer has been created.
 Navigate to the specified URL in a browser:

 ![login](anchore-login.png)

 #### Anchore System

-Check the status of the system to verify all of the Anchore services are up:
+Check the status of the system with the Anchore CLI to verify all of the Anchore services are up:

+**Note:** Read more on [Configuring the Anchore CLI](https://docs.anchore.com/current/docs/installation/anchore_cli/cli_config/)

 ```
 $ anchore-cli --url http://34.96.64.148/v1/ --u admin --p foobar system status